Thom Yorke: Visual art

-Since the 1994 Radiohead EP My Iron Lung, Yorke has designed all the artwork and merchandise for his projects with Stanley Donwood.
+Since the 1994 Radiohead EP My Iron Lung, Yorke has designed artwork and merchandise for Radiohead and his other projects with Stanley Donwood.
 Yorke is credited as the White Chocolate Farm, Tchock, Dr. Tchock and similar abbreviations.

 Yorke and Donwood met as art students at the University of Exeter.
 Donwood said his first impression of Yorke was that he was "mouthy", "pissed off" and "someone I could work with".
 Whereas Donwood described himself as having a tendency towards "detailing and perfectionism", he said Yorke is "completely opposed, fucking everything up ...
 I do something, then he fucks it up, then I fuck up what he's done ... and we keep doing that until we're happy with the result.
 It's a competition to see who 'wins' the painting, which one of us takes possession of it in an artistic way."
 While Yorke described his earlier collaborations with Donwood as more "supervisory", he spent more time painting with him for the Smile album covers, particularly during the COVID-19 pandemic.

 Though Yorke studied at art school, he was reluctant to describe himself as a visual artist for years and focused on music.
 He felt that in the 1990s there was a sense that "a musician could not possibly be an artist and vice versa".
 In 2025, the Guardian wrote that Donwood and Yorke had "created some of the most recognisable, ubiquitous and maybe even iconic album covers of their generation".
 The artist Tarik Barri provides live visuals for Yorke's solo and multimedia projects and shows with Atoms for Peace.